Last weekend I was sent a beautiful photo of one of our shot glass trays on a shoot in action.

 I got really excited as in a few weeks time I will be beating for the first time with the children.
 It got me researching: knowledge is power and all that!
 I don't want to stick out like a sort thumb!!

-So below is some information I found out about beating for the first time on "Totally Gudogs" that someone else may find helpful too!! ( Everything in red are my not so "helpful" comments!! lol)
+So below is some information I found out about beating for the first time care of "Totally Gudogs".
+Someone else may find the blog helpful too and just so you know everything in red are my own, not so helpful comments!

 1. Leave your dog at home

 Don’t take your dog with you the first time you go beating.
 Learn the ropes without them!
-(Haha ;Could just imagine me with the three mad labs!!
+(Haha -Could just imagine myself with the three mad labs!!
 Right I shall learn first then teach them! )

 If you spend the whole day focusing on the dog, he will probably run riot and at best you won’t be asked back. ( Imagining Ludo right now!!
 Bentley would have been amazing)